 When we earnestly read the Qur'an and learn we become aware of our secret thoughts, states of mind and attitudes.

 This includes those who are misguided and those who are rightly guided, at which point an awareness arises to take stock of our lives.
 As the various Qur'anic verses give rise to images and examples depicting this state, it gradually reveals the truth and deeply affects the heart without realisation.
 The Qur'an becomes the very mirror of the soul, revealing its true nature, shortcomings, potentials and opportunities.
 In this way, the Qur'an profoundly permeates the soul, convincing it that there is no god but Allah.

 Thus, when we find ourselves completely overtaken by despair, we read, "Say, O Muhammad, to My slaves who have transgressed against themselves, 'Do not despair of the mercy of God.
 Truly, God forgives all wrong actions.
-He is The Ever-Forgiving, The Most Merciful''' (39:53).
+He is Ehe Ever-Forgiving, Ehe Most Merciful'" (39:53).

 In addition, when we find ourselves in a state of confusion while experiencing internal conflict and long for comfort and security, we find what we so desperately look for in the verse: "If My servants ask you about Me, I am near.
-I answer the call of the caller when he calls on Me.
-Let them, then, respond to Me, and believe in Me, so that they may be rightly guided" (2:186).
+I answer the call of the caller when he calls on Me. let them, then, respond to Me, and believe in Me, so that they may be rightly guided" (2:186).

 When we think that life has gotten out of control and that we can no longer bear it or seek to have it under control again, we find the healing balm and constant support in the verse: "God does not charge a soul with more than it can bear.
 It will have the reward it earns and the punishment it incurs.
 Lord, do not take us to task if we forget or lapse into error.
 Lord, do not lay on us a burden such as You laid on those before us.
 Lord, do not charge us with more than we can bear.
 Pardon us, forgive us our sins, and have mercy upon us.
 You alone are our Protector.
-Give us victory over the unbelievers"
+Give us victory over the unbelievers" (2:286).

 American writer, historian and philosopher Will Durant acknowledged, along with other fair-minded academics, the effect and the unique position of the Qur'an.
 In his book The Story of Civilization, IV, The Story of Faith, (New York: Simon and Schuster, 1950), pp. 183-4).
+He writes,

-He writes, Will Durant writes, "The Koran has for thirteen centuries filled the memory, aroused the imagination, moulded the character, and perhaps chilled the intellect, of hundreds of millions of men.
-It gave to simple souls the simplest, least mystical, least ritualistic, of all creeds ..."
+"Revered to the edge of idolatry, copied and illuminated with loving skill and care, used as the book from which the Moslem learned to read, and then again as the core and summit of his education, the Koran has for thirteen centuries filled the memory, aroused the imagination, moulded the character, and perhaps chilled the intellect, of hundreds of millions of men.